utm-cssc/website/content/documentation/unified-calendar.md

 ### Parsing (CSV to Calendar Event Data)

-We are using readCSVData method that parses the events in csv to vuetify calendar format.
-This data is then reflected by the vuetify calendar component.
+We are using the readCSVData method which parses the events in the CSV to the Vuetify calendar format.
+This data is then reflected by the Vuetify calendar component.